High-order Regularity Theory for High-contrast Elliptic Homogenization: Preliminaries

 In particular, the conditions (P1)--(P3) imply Assumption~\ref{d.renormellipt}. \end{proposition} \begin{proof} Assume that (P1)--(P3) are valid.
-Let us first recall the context of~\cite[Corollary 4.3] {AK.HC}.
-This result states that there exist constants~$C(d)<\infty$ and~$c(d) \in (0,\nicefrac12]$ in the following manner.
-Namely, if we define the parameters
+Let us first recall the context of~\cite[Theorem 4.1]{AK.HC} and~\cite[Corollary 4.3]{AK.HC}.
+These results state that there exist constants~$C(d)<\infty$ and~$c(d) \in (0,\nicefrac12]$ such that, if we define the parameters

 then, for each~$\delta \in (0,1)$ and~$\gamma \in (\gamma',1)$, there exists a random variable~$\tilde{\mathcal{Y}}_{\delta,\gamma}$ satisfying

 Here, we denoted that